 Denosumab in Treating Patients with Recurrent or Refractory Osteosarcoma

 This phase II trial studies how well denosumab works in treating patients with osteosarcoma that has come back (recurrent) or does not respond to treatment (refractory).
-Monoclonal antibodies, such as denosumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
+Immunotherapy with monoclonal antibodies, such as denosumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.

 - Female patients must have a bone age of equal to or greater than 12 years of age as determined by local read of appropriate radiographic imaging